CORPORATE PARTNERSHIPS, DONATIONS AND SPONSORSHIP

 A partnership is an agreement based on mutual benefit where an ongoing relationship is sought to develop gains for both partners.
 The primary basis of an educational partnership is the formally acknowledged exchange of human, intellectual, or material resources to expand opportunities for pupil learning.

-A sponsorship is an agreement between a Board, school, or parent association and a company or community based organization or foundation through which the sponsor provides financial or resource support in exchange for advertisement or placement of products within the school or schools in the division.
+A sponsorship is an agreement between the Board, school, and a company or community based organization or foundation through which the sponsor provides financial or resource support in exchange for advertisement or placement of products within the school or schools in the division.

 A donation is a voluntary gift made by an individual or group for philanthropic reasons that may be in the form of monies, goods, or services.